 J. Lee Kreader, PhD

-Dr. Lee Kreader is active in many of NCCP’s research efforts, primarily in collaborative projects focused on child care and early education policy.
-He is director of Research Connections, jointly operated by NCCP in partnership with the Inter-university Consortium for Political and Social Research at the University of Michigan, through a cooperative agreement with the Child Care Bureau and the Office of Planning, Research, and Evaluation in the U.S. Department of Health and Human Services.
-Research Connections’ web site (www.researchconnections.org) features a comprehensive and up-to-date collection of research in the field, aiming to improve research quality and enhance its accessibility and utility for policymakers, practitioners, and researchers.
+Dr. Lee Kreader has been active in many of NCCP’s research efforts, primarily in collaborative projects focused on child care and early education policy.
+He is co-director of Research Connections, jointly operated since 2003 by NCCP in partnership with the Inter-university Consortium for Political and Social Research at the University of Michigan, through a cooperative agreement the Office of Planning, Research and Evaluation in the U.S. Department of Health and Human Services.
+Research Connections’ web site (www.researchconnections.org) features a comprehensive and up-to-date collection of research in the field and a rich and growing archive of datasets for secondary analysis, aiming to improve research quality and enhance its accessibility and utility for policymakers, practitioners, and researchers.
 For Research Connections, Dr. Kreader has synthesized research on child care subsidy use and infant and toddler child care.